microsoftgraph/msgraph-training-powerautomate/Lab.md

 ![flow-team-4](./Images/flow-team4.png)

-20. Finally. click the **See flow run activity link**, then click on the link to your running flow to see your Flow log.
+20. Finally, click the **See flow run activity link**, then click on the link to your running flow to see your Flow log.

 Once the Flow completes, your Office 365 Group and Team have been configured.
 Click on the Batch action items to view the results of the JSON Batch calls.